RafalKucharskiPK/old_rafalkucharskipk.github.io/_news/2024-04-24 Online meeting with Gunnar Flötteröd.md

 title: Online meeting with Gunnar Flötteröd
 inline: true
 ---
-Today were happy to host [**Gunnar Flötteröd**](https://liu.se/en/employee/gunfl93) from Linköping University at our online CoEXISTENCE seminar.
+Today we were happy to host [**Gunnar Flötteröd**](https://liu.se/en/employee/gunfl93) from Linköping University at our online CoEXISTENCE seminar.
 It was very productive meeting towards understanding dynamics of traffic equilibria.
 Huge thanks to all participants!